antgres/dotfiles/docs/secure-boot-overview.rst

    [TEE](#trusted-execution-environment-tee)
 3. U-Boot

-All sub-stagess check the signature of the next sub-stage to create the chain of trust.
+All sub-stages check the signature of the next sub-stage to create the chain of trust.
 Other security functionality can be initialised and used here for the next stages, such as [ARM Trusted Firmware](#arm-trusted-firmware-atf (ATF) or [Trusted Execution Environment]](#trusted-execution-environment-tee) (TEE).

 The bootloader **has** to be sufficiently locked-down, otherwise there is no point authenticating it.
-[G2, 14:50] A link collection for some pitfalls and attacks on secure boot via the bootloader are described in chapter [Security holes](#security-holes).
+[SB2] A link collection for some pitfalls and attacks on secure boot via the bootloader are described in chapter [Security holes](#security-holes).
 The use of a FIT image is recommended.
-[G2, 20:13]
+[SB2]

 The **kernel**, or in general the **rootfs**, can be additionally encrypted (via dm-crypt or dm-crypt) and set to a read-only filesystem (eg. squashfs).
-[G2, 25:02-37:55] [G6]
+[SB2] [SB7]

 Disadvantages
 =============

-As described in [G2, 7:36], secure boot requires more effort:
+As described in [SB2], secure boot requires more effort:

 -  whole architecture to create/build/use/distribute keys
 -  if the platform is locked down, the developer needs to re-sign the